rickgennis/managebackups/src/managebackups.1.md

 : Displays help text.

 **-v**[*options*]
 : Provide verbose debugging output.
 Brilliant (albeit overkill in this context) debugging logic borrowed from Philip Hazel's Exim Mail Transport Agent. **-v** by itself enables the default list of debugging contexts.
 Contexts can be added or subtracted by name.
-For example, **-v+cache** provides the default set plus caching whereas **-v-all+cache** provides only caching. **-v+all** gives everything or longer combinations can be strung togerher (**-v-all+cache+prune**).
+For example, **-v+cache** provides the default set plus caching whereas **-v-all+cache** provides only caching. **-v+all** gives everything (**--vv**, two dashes, two v's, is a synonym for all).
+Longer combinations can be strung together as well (**-v-all+cache+prune+scan**).
 Note spaces are not supported in the -v string.
 Valid contexts are:

         * backup (default)
         * cache